-Katherine E. Armstrong assists clients with a wide array of data privacy, data security and big data issues.
-She advises on potential privacy and security risks raised by U.S. federal and state privacy laws, and on advertising and marketing practices regulated by the FTC.
-Katherine co-leads the firm’s Information Privacy, Security and Governance initiative and serves on the Editorial Board of the DBR on Data blog.
+Katherine E. Armstrong brings to Drinker Biddle more than 30 years of consumer protection experience from the Federal Trade Commission (FTC).
+She draws upon this vast experience to help clients comply with U.S. federal and state privacy and data security laws, and more recently the GDPR.
+She also advises clients on advertising and marketing issues and other matters regulated by the FTC.
+Katherine co-leads Drinker Biddle’s Information Privacy, Security and Governance initiative and serves on the Editorial Board of the DBR on Data blog.

 As a member of the firm’s Consortia Management Team, Katherine works on the formation, management and representation of life sciences consortia that address matters of privacy, policy, law and business operations.
 Katherine assists in the creation of appropriate collaboration mechanisms and provides legal support for the day-to-day activities of these organizations.